vanHeemstraSystems/timestripe/README.md

-repository-name
+timestripe
-# Repository Name
+# Timestripe

+> Connect daily tasks to long-term milestones and skyrocket your productivity!

+Based on "Timestripe" at https://timestripe.com/

-Based on "ABC" at https://www.abc.com/
+Based on "What is Timestripe?
+Simple tutorial for beginners" at https://www.youtube.com/watch?v=YR-km3ibpew

 ## 100 - Introduction